Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 Size of the Enclosure

-Opinions differ for how large a wallaby's pen should be.
+Opinions differ on how large a wallaby's pen should be.
 Regardless of the dimensions chosen, there should be enough room for the animal to forage, travel to different enrichment sites, and have hopping room without being inhibited by barriers .

 The height of the barriers is also extremely important to prevent escape.
 Underground fencing should prevent animals from digging to escape (or digging predators from entering) .
 A good size to reference is 2 meters (6 feet) high with .5 meters (around 2 feet) below ground.
 The size of the spacing between the fencing should also be the proper size to prevent the animals from getting their heads caught between the grid .